How do infectious diseases spread?

 Clinical trials showed an 83% reduction in bacteria on touch surfaces when replaced with copper.
 This resulted in a 58% reduction in hospital acquired infections.
 2

 What about Covid-19?

 The virus responsible for the current coronavirus pandemic, or Covid-19, is officially known as SARS-Cov-2.
-In laboratory tests, the virus was undetectable on copper surfaces in only four hours.
-This compared to up to 72 hours for stainless steel and plastic surfaces.
-3
+In laboratory tests, the virus was reduced by 93.9% in 5 minutes and completely undetectable on copper-alloy surfaces within 10 minutes.
+This compared to up to 72 hours for stainless steel and plastic surfaces.3,5

 How does copper inactivate microbes?

 The exact mechanism differs between microbes.
 1 However, in general terms, ions (electrically charged particles) are released from the copper when microbes land on the surface.
 The ions cause the physical breakdown of the outer structures of the microbes, prevent them from respiring, and breakdown the DNA or RNA inside that is required for replication.
 1,4, 5